 Videos in the Empowerment Series are supported with supplemental teaching and learning materials.
 However, you can easily use any of the Career Girls videos to engage students in meaningful career exploration activities.
-Following are basic guidelines for using the Career Girls videos in your work with students.
+Following are basic guidelines for using the Career Girls videos in your work with the girls in your group.